How To Make A GIF (And How To Use Them In Your Social Media Strategy)

 As with anything, if they’re overused, GIFs start to lose their appeal.

-They’re easy to lean on repeatedly, since they’re far more effective at portraying emotions than written words.
+They’re easy to lean on repeatedly since they’re far more effective at portraying emotions than written words.
 But, remember that everything should be used in moderation.
+Can you imagine seeing a feed filled with just Instagram GIFs?
+Yeah, it could be pretty overwhelming to the eye.

 Remember, there’s still plenty of room for text, images, and longer-form video content in your social media strategy as well.